MUSIC 2030 - Indigenous Music: Roots & Key Concepts

 North Terrace Campus - Semester 1 - 2020

 General Course Information

-Course Code MUSIC 2030 Course Indigenous Music: Roots & Key Concepts Coordinating Unit Centre for Aboriginal Studies in Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This course introduces students to the music of Indigenous Australia, and examines the centrality of music and interrelated expressive forms to Indigenous systems of knowledge and sociality.
+Course Code MUSIC 2030 Course Indigenous Music: Roots & Key Concepts Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible MUSIC 3001 Course Description This course introduces students to the music of Indigenous Australia, and examines the centrality of music and interrelated expressive forms to Indigenous systems of knowledge and sociality.
 It explores the relationship music to Indigenous understandings of country, authority, family, spirituality and the arts across a varied range of contexts for cultural maintenance, transformation and reclamation.
 Students gain a critical understanding of Australian Indigenous music, as well as related scholarly literature and sources by Indigenous commentators, and are introduced to arising implications for cross-cultural discourses and research.

 Course Coordinator: Aaron Corn

 The full timetable of all activities for this course can be accessed from Course Planner.